github/codeql/docs/codeql/codeql-cli/using-custom-queries-with-the-codeql-cli.rst

 Packaging custom QL queries
 ---------------------------

+    Note

+    The CodeQL package manager is currently in beta and subject to change.
+During the beta, CodeQL packages are available only in the GitHub Package Registry (GHPR).
+You must use version 2.5.8 or later of the CodeQL CLI to use the CodeQL package manager.

 When writing your own queries, you can either just save them in a custom QL pack directory or subsequently include the pack in a CodeQL package which you can then upload to the GitHub Package Registry (GHPR).